-Aerosol spectrometer measurements of particle number concentration were performed in 15 dispersion channels from 0.3 to >20 $\mu$ m every hour for 10 min with a preliminary 3-min purging.
+sion channels from 0.3 to >20 μ m every hour for 10 min with a preliminary 3-min purging.
 The concentration of the near-surface aerosol was measured in the airflow, which was isokinetically taken from the aerodynamic air intake pipe at a height of 4 m.
 The airflow rate in the spectrometer was 1.2 L/min.

-Layer-by-layer snow sampling was performed at the snow-measuring site at the Fonovaya Observatory with a constant sampling step of 2 cm to determine how aerosol contamination is distributed over the snow depth, and how integrated physicochemical indices of geochemical activity of snow (snow density and hydrogen index) vary vertically through the snow cover.
+Layer-by-layer snow sampling was performed at the snow-measuring site at the Fonovaya Observatory with a constant sampling step of 2 cm to determine how aerosol contamination is distributed over the snow depth, and how integrated physicochemical indices of geochemical activity of snow (snow density and hydrogen index) vary vertically through out the snow cover.
 Samples were collected using a special Tentyukov snow sampler with a rectangular cross section [11].
 The results of sampling and the stratigraphic structure of the snow cover are shown in Fig. 1.

-Samples were prepared for analysis on sampling day by weighing them on an electronic balance and calculating the snow density ( $\rho$ ).
+Samples were prepared for the analysis on the sampling day by electronic weighing and calculating the snow density (ρ).
 Then, the snow was melted at room temperature.
-The hydrogen index in snow water was determined potentiometrically.
-Macro- and micro-components in snow water were analyzed using the inductively coupled plasma optical emission spectrometry (ICP-OES) method.
-All analyses were carried out at the Chemical and Analytical Center, Plasma, (Tomsk), using certified methods using standard reference samples, controlled through a parallel element determination.
+The hydrogen index in the snow water was determined potentiometrically.
+Macro- and microcomponents in the snow water were analyzed using the inductively coupled plasma optical emission spectrometry (ICP-OES) method.
+All analyses were carried out at the Chemical and Analytical Center "Plasma" (Tomsk) by certified methods using standard reference samples, controlled through a parallel element detection.

-Analysis of the distribution of aerosol material in the snow cover: to determine the specific features of layer-by-layer aerosol distribution, the analyzed elements were classified into five groups of typomorphic elements, each representing a stable association, closely related to anthropogenic emissions from a specific industry, allowing the association to be used as an indicator for determining contamination from natural depositing systems (soil, vegetation, and snow covers) [12].
-These groups have the following trace element compositions: group 1: Ba, Na, Si, all elements characterizing the oil production complex; group 2: Y, Zr, Sr, Th, Al, P, V, La, associated with coal mining industry; group 3: U, Co, Fe, Ca, the association reflecting the effect of the mining industry; group 4: Zn, U, Cs, the typomorphic elements, serving as indicator elements of atmospheric emissions from nuclear power stations; and group 5: Na, Ba, Sb, La, U, the typomorphic association characterizing the effect of the fuel-energy complex.
+The analysis of the distribution of aerosol material in the snow cover: to determine the specific features of layer-by-layer aerosol distribution, the analyzed elements were classified into five groups of typomorphic elements, each representing a stable association, closely related to anthropogenic emissions from a specific industry, which allows the associations to be used as indicators for determining contamination from natural depositing systems (soil, vegetation, and snow covers) [12].
+These groups have the following trace element compositions: (1) Ba, Na, and Si, which characterize the oil production complex; (2) Y, Zr, Sr, Th, Al, P, V, and La, associated with coal mining industry; (3) U, Co, Fe, and Ca, which reflect the effect of the mining industry; (4) Zn, U, and Cs, i.e., the typomorphic elements serving as indicator elements of atmospheric emissions from nuclear power stations; and (5) Na, Ba, Sb, La, and U, which characterize the effect of the fuel-energy complex.
 The coincidence of even minor peaks of elements in a single typomorphic association is considered not to be an analysis error, but, rather, a reflection of real processes in the snow cover.
-In Fig. 1, all these groups are shown according to the blocks from III to VII, respectively.
+In Fig. 1, all these groups are shown b blocks from III to VII, respectively.